Kodingski/Increasing-the-Predictive-Power-of-Possession/README.md

 # Increasing-the-Predictive-Power-of-Possession

-This repository provides the code used in my thesis project "Increasing the Predictive Power of the Possession Metric in Football by Adding Spatio-temporal Context" submitted for the degree Master of ScienceStatistics: Data Science at Leiden University.
+This repository provides the code used in my thesis project "Increasing the Predictive Power of the Possession Metric in Football by Adding Spatio-temporal Context" submitted for the degree Master of Science Statistics: Data Science at Leiden University.

 ## Abstract:
 In recent years, statistics play an increasing role in professional football.